 Each new hire is going to impact the work of those around them.
 This doesn't mean you need every member of a department to sign off on a new hire, but they should at least be involved.

-It's important to make sure you're hearing your team's thoughts on the matter, and taking them into consideration.
-They're in a unique position to provide insights about the position, and the candidates hoping to fill it.
+It's important to listen to your team's thoughts and take them into consideration.
+They're in a unique position to provide insights about the position and the candidates hoping to fill it.

 In her RecruiterBox blog article, "6 Ways to Remove Hiring Bias from the Recruitment Process," Erin Engstrom explains why this is such an advantageous practice in the recruiting process:

-It's always good to be aware of cognitive biases when you can.
-Your colleagues can help you work to identify subconscious biases, and understand them.
+It's always healthy to be aware of cognitive biases.
+Your colleagues can help you work to identify subconscious biases and understand them.

 If you're not accurately describing the position you're hiring for, you're at a disadvantage from the beginning.
-It's crucial to be honest about the job to make sure that you're attracting the types of candidates who will be successful in it.
+It's crucial to be honest about the job to make sure that you're attracting the right candidates.

 Maybe the job you're trying to recruit for isn't glamorous, or doesn't pay at the top of the scale.
 If that's the case, don't try to dress it up that way.
 At best, you'll have wasted everyone's time when the truth comes out.

 You've likely already found that a top performer produces dramatically stronger results than those around them.
-It can be a very effective strategy to bias recruiting and hiring processes towards bringing on great candidates, less often.
+Focusing on the quality of candidates instead of volume can be a very effective recruiting strategy.

 Why is that?

-There's less overhead involved with hiring two outstanding employees who are a perfect match than there is for hiring three good employees that aren't.
-Less interviews, less onboarding, less ramping.
+There's less overhead involved in hiring two outstanding employees who are a perfect match than five good employees who aren't.
+Fewer interviews, less onboarding.